Milton Knight: Comics

 Circa 1982, Mike Harris, who was familiar with Milton Knight's comic Hugo, connected Knight with Kim Thompson and Gary Groth of graphic novel publisher Fantagraphics.
 In 1982, they published Hugo, Knight's one-shot billed as "fairy tales for adults."
 Thompson described it as a "pretty dark, bleak, and frankly misogynistic view of life...poured [into] a funny-animal comic...quite fascinating."
 Fantagraphics brought the title back as a three-issue series in 1984–85, and later collected it as a trade paperback.

-Knight also wrote and drew the ten-issue Marvel Comics series Mighty Mouse, a spin-off of the Ralph Bakshi project The New Adventures.
+Knight also wrote and drew the ten-issue Marvel Comics series Mighty Mouse, a spin-off of the Ralph Bakshi project The New Adventures, from 1990 to 1991.

 Animation

 Knight moved to California in 1991, where he became an animator for TV cartoons, specifically by breaking in as a director on The Twisted Tales of Felix the Cat.
 He developed the art, character, props, background, storyboard, and color designs of animated cartoons for Disney TV, MGM TV, Saban, Rhythm & Hues, Warner Bros.
 Animation, HBO, and others; notable titles included Ralph Bakshi's Cool World, Adventures of Sonic the Hedgehog, and The Twisted Tales of Felix the Cat.

 Knight teaches art at The Colonnade Art Gallery and Studio in Pasadena, California.
 He is an animation archive volunteer for the International Animated Film Association.

-In 2021, CBR announced that Knight would provide commentary for the Blu-Ray release of Adventures of Sonic the Hedgehog, which provided all 65 episodes.
+In 2021, CBR announced that Knight would provide commentary for the Blu-ray release of Adventures of Sonic the Hedgehog, which provided all 65 episodes.
 The compilation was released in February 2022 featuring Knight's commentary.